Why You Need to Learn How to Dry Brush Now!

 When you reach your torso area, move in a circular clockwise motion to aid digestion.

 From there, move up to your chest while being cautious of sensitive areas.
 And then work on your back.
 When you brush the chest and upper back, remember to brush downwards back toward the heart.

-Finish by drying brushing your hands, wrist, and up the length of your arms.
+Finish by dry brushing your hands, wrists, and up the length of your arms.
 Avoid your face unless you have blemish-free, not irritated skin and a specific brush designed for the face.

 What To Do After Dry Brushing:

 Once you’ve finished these four simple dry brushing techniques, you may notice a soft pink glow to your skin.
 However, it shouldn’t feel sore or irritated.
 If it does feel that way anywhere, you need to lighten your pressure in the next session.

-Following a dry brushing session, you can either shower or soak in the bath to rinse the cell build-up and hydrate your skin.
+Following a dry brushing session, you can shower or soak in the bath to rinse the cell build-up and hydrate your skin.
 Here are 10 bath soak recipes to inspire you!

 If you’ve showered first, towel off and apply a moisturizer like one of my favorite beauty DIYs – green tea body butter.

 How many times a week should you dry brush?